- DBMS Tutorial

 These concepts are explained below.

+Entity − An entity in an ER Model is a real-world entity having properties called attributes.
+Every attribute is defined by its set of values called domain.
 For example, in a school database, a student is considered as an entity.
-Student has various attributes like name, age and class etc.
+Student has various attributes like name, age, class, etc.

-The most popular data model in DBMS is Relational Model.
-It is more scientific model then others.
-This model is based on first-order predicate logic and defines table as an n-ary relation.
+The most popular data model in DBMS is the Relational Model.
+It is more scientific a model than others.
+This model is based on first-order predicate logic and defines a table as an n-ary relation.

-Each column in relation contains values from a same domain.
+- Each column in a relation contains values from a same domain.